chaos46692/carl-tracy.com/content/media/books-23.md

 decision because now you have Brad Pitt and you have to justify paying for Brad Pitt so what do you do?
 Make the entire movie about Brad Pitt.
 Unfortunately that is 100% against how the book is structured.
 [^epic] The quest is actually just tedious, which one of the characters makes fun of pretty much continuously throughout the series
+[^ktc] The [Kitchen Table Cult Podcast](https://kitchentablecult.com/) has a lot of these themes and I wouldn't be surprised if
+Tesh had white fundamentalist evangelicals in mind when she wrote this.
+[^mags] Mags isn't _exactly_ a himbo because he's not in any way dumb, but he definitely is a giant sweetheart which is close enough for me.